 DIS

-The Walt Disney Company is a global entertainment leader in the communication services sector.
+The Walt Disney Company is a leading global entertainment conglomerate operating in the amusement and recreation industry.

 Investment Opinion: Should I buy DIS Today?